firesidetoolkit/firesidetoolkit.github.io/support.md

 Condition" button to create the condition.
 The attribute who the path now depends on will appear in the Conditions list on the bottom right side of the screen.
 Click the "Save" button on the bottom right side of the screen to save your changes.<br>
-_Note:_ You may add multiple conditions of a single attribute to a Path or Path Group.
+_Note:_ You may add multiple conditions of a single attribute to a Path, Path Group, or Hub.
 This way you can create a range of values, such as if you wanted an attribute to be more than a value, but no greater than another value.

-### Removing a Condition from a Path or Path Group
+### Removing a Condition from a Path, Path Group, or Hub
 At the bottom left of the "Edit Path Group" screen, you will see the "Paths in Tier" list.
-Select the Path or Path Group you would like to remove a condition from.
-On the bottom right side of the screen, the Conditions list will populate will all the conditions attached to the selected Path or Path Group.
+Select the Path, Path Group, or Hub you would like to remove a condition from.
+On the bottom right side of the screen, the Conditions list will populate will all the conditions attached to the selected Path, Path Group or Hub.
 On the Conditions list, select which condition you would like to remove.
 The appropriate fields of the "Requirements" section will fill in.
 Click the "Remove" button, to the left of the Conditions list.
 The condition will be removed from the list.
 Click the "Save" button on the bottom right side of the screen